jedinym/sqc-text/main.typ

 system design pattern.

 === Producer Consumer pattern
-#todo[Does this chapter belong to tools and methods?]

 In the Producer Consumer system design pattern, producers generate data or events and put them in a shared queue.
 Consumers then retrieve the data or events from the queue and process them (@figure-producer-consumer).
 The main